Lunuy/fast-svd-3x3/README.md

 - I checked that performance of trait-based AVX2(__m256) implementation is same as hand-ported(preprocess original source code, convert it to rust) version for AVX2.
 - Portable SIMD on f32x8 is slower than AVX2(__m256).
 Running time: x1.4.
 - f32x8 from wide crate is slightly slower than AVX(__m256).
 Running time: x1.04.
+- The function uses input mutable variables as temporal storage several times, not just "copying result to them" once.
+So it may be good to locate input variables in contiguous memory location for spatial locality.

 ## Tests
 ### Test